mshlis/mshlis.github.io/_posts/2019-10-21-FocalGradLoss.md

 ---
 author_profile: true
 date: 2019-10-20
-tags: [optimization, object detection, research]
+tags: [ml, optimization, object detection, research]
 comments: true
 excerpt: "In this post I discuss a new loss function for single stage object detectors that like retinanets focal loss is adaptive, but works at the gradient level rather than at the objective function level"
 mathjax: "true"